FedeGaleano/LittleWebGameEngine/README.md

     data :: [Number <- (Tile-referring Number)] <- (RasterLayoutArray(scanline))
   }

-  // No class needed, FexEngine.Bound is just an interface definition FexEngine.Bound :: {
+  // No class needed, FexEngine.Bound is just an interface definition, any object fullfilling it qualifies as Bound FexEngine.Bound :: {
     x :: Number,
     y :: Number,